-Where to Stay in Austin, Texas First time: 9 Best Areas
+Where to Stay in Austin first time: 9 Best Areas & Safety

-Settled on the 27th of December 1839, named after Stephen F. Austin, the Father of Texas.
-Austin is the state capital of Texas, the Live Music Capital of the World, and the 11th largest city in the entire United States.
+Settled in 1839, named after Stephen F. Austin, Austin is the state capital of Texas, the Live Music Capital of the World, and the 11th largest city in the entire United States.

 A sun-soaked metropolis, filled with a blend of American and Hispanic cultures, where the built-up heart and more natural outskirts are just as important as one another, there’s no better place to get a true feel of what Texas is all about than right here in Austin.

-Downtown Austin is the best place to stay in Austin for first-timers because it is the most convenient location and it has a widest range of accommodations.
-If you book a hotel here you will be located in the middle of actions, within easy access to tourist attractions and amenities.
+Downtown Austin is the overall best place to stay in Austin for first-timers.
+It is the heart of the city and has a high concentration of accommodations, restaurants, bars, and shops.
+Staying here puts you in the middle of action, easy access to tourist attractions and amenities.

-If you’re looking for a thriving nightlife, look into the Red River Cultural District and the legendary 6th Street.
+If you’re looking for a thriving nightlife, look into the Red River Cultural District, the legendary 6th Street, and Rainey Street.
 If you are traveling as a family with small children, look into Zilker, with its wide-open spaces and easy access to the city center.

 💖 Best Area for First-Timers:Downtown Austin